howerj/libforth/libforth.md

 #### 'Invisible' words

-These invisible words have no name but are used to implement the FORTH.
+These invisible words have no name but are used to implement the Forth.
 They are all *immediate* words.

 * push ( -- x)